gis

 Figure 3: Example of a map with stations from inventory.

-Waveform data with arrivals from events
+Waveform data with arrivals from event

 Generate plots of waveforms with arrival information from one event.
 The posted file event.xml contains the complete event information.
-The file can be created for an event with ID eventID using scxmldump, e.g.:
+The file can be created for an event with ID eventID using scxmldump [2], e.g.:

 scxmldump -d localhost -E [eventID] -PAf -o event.xml

-curl -X POST -d @event.xml "http://localhost:20001/traces?dim=1024,1024&num=7&fmt=png&buffersize=360&orderby=distance&removeoffset=1&weight=1.0&filter=BW(3,1.0,9.0)&showpicks=true&showtt=true&start=2021-02-03T05:28:00&amprange=10000000&usegain=true" -o gis-traces-arrivals.png
+curl -X POST -d @event.xml "http://localhost:20001/traces?dim=1024,1024&num=7&fmt=png&buffersize=360&orderby=distance&removeoffset=1&weight=1.0&filter=BW(3,1.0,9.0)&showpicks=true&showtt=true&start=2021-02-03T05:28:00&amprange=10000000&usegain=true" -o /tmp/gis-traces-arrivals.png

 ../_images/gis-traces-arrivals.png